 - 4:30pm: Close

-Feedback: This introductory workshop has been run for EPs in Hackney, Lewisham, Kent, Southark, Herefordshire and to trainee EPs at the University of East London.
+Feedback: This workshop has been run for EPs in Hackney, Lewisham, Kent, Southwark, Herefordshire and those at the University of East London.
 Here is some of the feedback about what worked well and what was gained/ learnt from the session: